Balgow/call_center_with_api/README.md

 # Voice Assistant with Yandex Speech-to-Text and GPT-4

-This is a voice assistant that uses Yandex's Speech-to-Text API for speech recognition and OpenAI's GPT-4 for generating responses.
+This is a voice assistant that uses Yandex's Speech-to-Text API for speech recognition and LLM for generating responses.

 ## Features